 Individuals who are entering internship with either a combined MD/PhD degree or an MD degree with a record of intensive research experience (e.g. those with research fellowship such as a Howard Hughes or Sarnoff fellowship during medical school) are eligible to apply.
 Successful applicants will exhibit commitment to a career as an academic physician-scientist.

 Interested applicants should apply through the Electronic Residency Application Service (ERAS) to the Duke Internal Medicine Residency Program.
 Applicants who are invited for an interview will receive our supplemental application, where you can indicate interest in the PSTP as well as suggestions for potential faculty you would like to meet while visiting Duke.
 A letter of recommendation from the applicant’s principal research mentor is mandatory.
-Additional letters supporting the applicant’s research commitment and research potential also are encouraged.
+We only accept information through ERAS.
+For your four letters, we encourage you to select individuals who know you well, with a letter of recommendation from your principal research mentor and a departmental letter (SEL or departmental preference) being mandatory.

 PSTP Scholars